 Unlike previous Haute Route events that have a different race village each day, edition to the Haute Route series will be based in Bedoin at the southern base of Mont Ventoux, meaning less unpacking an repacking and more time to recover between race stages.
 Our hotel is in the lovely village of Mazan – see our accommodation tab for further details.

-La Fuga has a long standing relationship with this elegant boutique hotel.
-Chateau Mazan is located in the heart of the town of Mazan at the foot of Mont Ventoux and will be our base for the weekend.
-It is in the perfect location to relax, refuel and prepare between the race days on this action packed weekend.
+La Fuga has a long standing relationship with this lovely, family-run maison d’hotes.
+Jardin de Mazan is located in the heart of the town of Mazan at the foot of Mont Ventoux and will be our base for the weekend.